 - In loving memory of (insert name), we are saddened to announce their passing on (insert date).

 - A life so beautifully lived deserves to be beautifully remembered.
 Please join us to mourn the passing of (insert name).

 - (Insert name) passed away on (insert date) at (insert place).

 Follow the phrase of your choice with the information listed in the above paragraphs.

 In the event of a workplace death, it often falls to the direct manager of the deceased employee to make the death announcement.
 In addition to the basic data detailed above, it might also be of interest to mention how long the employee was at the firm and in what capacity, while giving a bit more professional information than a standard death notice.
 Don’t forget to mention if and how the family prefers that any donations or condolence letters should be delivered.

 How We Can Help

 Smilebox supports its clients during troubled times with a number of messaging media.
-Before or after the funeral, and even on the anniversary of their passing, consider using our memorial slideshow maker to create a photo slideshow that commemorates the life of a loved one.
+Before or after the funeral, and even on the anniversary of their passing, consider using our slideshow maker to create a memorial slideshow that commemorates the life of a loved one.
 We also invite you to take a look at our sympathy card maker that can be used to send a thoughtful note to the family.